waleung1231/roboticflower/README.md

 ```bash
 sudo apt install python3 python3-venv
 ```
-3. Create your Virtual Environment
+3. Create your Virtual Environment <br>
 Navigate to the directory that you want your project to me located in.
 ```bash
 cd/path/to/project
 python3 -m venv myenv
 ```
-4. Activate the Virtual Environment
+4. Activate the Virtual Environment <br>
 Run the command:
 ```bash
 source myenv/bin/activate